LIT-Protocol/policy-AI-agent/README.md

   - Public token of the Stytch project.
 - NEXT_PUBLIC_STYTCH_PROJECT_ID
   - Project ID of the Stytch project.
+- NEXT_PUBLIC_STYTCH_EMAIL
+  - Email of the Stytch project owner.
 - STYTCH_SECRET_KEY
   - Secret ket of the Stytch project.